riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 4) Download the program file (awp.) we have for this project: [drawingProgram_V2.awp](https://github.com/riglab/Remote-Brainstorming-Omron-Robotic-Arm/blob/master/drawingProgram_V2.awp).

-5) Go back to ACE and go to the "Load Saved Workspace" page and open the program file (awp.) you just downloaded.
+5) Go back to ACE and go under the "Load Saved Workspace" page and open the program file (awp.) you just downloaded.

-6)
+6) After launching the project, go to the menu on the left and double-click on "SmartController 50", you should be about to see the image as shown below.
+Check the IP address and see whether it matches the one you saw earlier from the robot list, if not, please change it.

+7) Click on the connect button, it might take a while to load all the information and data.
+If it does not work, please try to re-open the software again with the steps above or try to re-start the robot.
+Double-check whether you turn off the FireWall on your laptop, it causes conflict with the robot.

+8) After successfully connect to the robot, press the "Enable Power and Calibrate", shown in the image below.
+The software will ask you to press the "High Power" button on the emergency switch (physical one).
+Please look for the physical emergency switch, the high power button should be glowning while waiting for activation, press the button to activate.

+9) If everything connects and activates successfully, you are ready for the next section!

 ## Drawing Area setting and Calibration